Sample-optimal single-copy quantum state tomography with shallow-depth measurements: SAMPLE COMPLEXITY ANALYSES

-\end{proof} In the full-rank case, even in the adaptive setting, the lower bound is $\Omega(d^3/\epsilon^2)$, and thus our upper bound is optimal in this regime.
+where $\mathbf{X}^{(i)}$ denotes the case in which only $X_i$ is different, while all others remain the same.
+Using Eq.~\eqref{eq:thm_key_1} and Eq.~\eqref{eq:thm_key_2}, and applying McDiarmid’s inequality, the total number of samples required for QST under the assumption $k2^k= \Omega(n)$ is $T=N_S(2^k+1)^{n/k} = {\cal O}(d^3 \log(1/\delta)/\epsilon^2)$. \end{proof} In the full-rank case, even in the adaptive setting, the lower bound is $\Omega(d^3/\epsilon^2)$~\cite{chen2023does}, and thus our upper bound is optimal in this regime.
 Unlike the rank-$r$ case, for full-rank states the sample complexity saturates at the optimal scaling when the block size $k$ = $\log n$, i.e., half of that in the rank-$r$ case.
+For an explicit density-matrix or PTM representation, the classical post-processing time is $\widetilde{\mathcal O}(d^2)$ with memory $\mathcal O(d^2)$, using the naturally available measurement data format [Appendix~\ref{appx:run_time}].
+This runtime is optimal up to polylogarithmic factors, as explicitly outputting a density matrix or PTM representation already requires $\Omega(d^2)$ time.

-For circuits with depth $d = o(\log n)$, we cannot prove optimality in sample complexity; however, by substituting $k=1$ into our upper bound, we recover the near-optimal single-copy measurement sample complexity of ${\cal O}(10^n / \epsilon^2)$ \cite{acharya2025pauli1}, which is slightly larger than the known lower bound only by a factor of $\sqrt{n}$ \cite{acharya2025pauli2}.
-Therefore, we expect that even in the regime $d = o(\log n)$, the circuit of Fig.~\ref{fig2}(a) still provides sufficiently good scaling for QST.
+For circuits with depth $o(\log n)$, optimality in sample complexity is not covered by our proof; however, by substituting $k=1$ into our upper bound, we recover the near-optimal single-copy measurement sample complexity of ${\cal O}(10^n / \epsilon^2)$ \cite{acharya2025pauli1}, which is slightly larger than the known lower bound by a factor of $\sqrt{n}$ \cite{acharya2025pauli2}.
+Therefore, we expect that even in the regime depth $o(\log n)$, the circuit of Fig.~\ref{fig2}(a) still provides sufficiently good scaling for QST.